mberkay0/automated-labelme/model/README.md

-Your own pre-trained model here!
+Your pre-trained model is here!